 - Represented clients in insolvency, bankruptcy and reorganization proceedings.

 Advising clients in commercial and civil litigation proceedings regarding real estate, the execution of credit agreements, stockholders’ rights, trusts, mortgages, insurance and collateral.

-Advising clients in all kinds of administrative litigation in connection with permits, concessions, administrative agreements, and in connection with business shutdown and fines or penalties imposed by administrative authorities.
+Advising clients in all kinds of administrative litigation in connection with permits, concessions and administrative agreements, and in connection with business shutdowns and fines or penalties imposed by administrative authorities.

 Professional Associations and Memberships